5 Uses of Retail Analytics: How Better Experiences Can Lead to More Sales

 1. Understanding Customer Behaviors

-Data analytics that tracks customer behaviors help retailers to understand how their customers are shopping, what they like and where they prefer to receive promotions.
-Using this data they can optimize marketing efforts and create offers best suited for customers as well as uncover tactics for retention and personalization that improve sales and lower costs.
+Data analytics that track customer behaviors help retailers understand how their customers shop, what they like, and where they prefer to receive promotions.
+Using this data, they can optimize marketing efforts, create offers best suited for customers, and uncover tactics for retention and personalization that improve sales and lower costs.

 2. In-Store Experience Tracking